Just Add Water: Hydroponics Upends Pot Farming

 According to Grand View Research, the global hydroponics market was valued at USD 1.33 billion in 2018 and is expected to grow at a compound annual growth rate of 22.52% from 2019 to 2025 (see chart).

 Data that breakdown the percentage of hydroponics specifically devoted to marijuana farming are elusive.
 But generally speaking, hydroponic operations represent the next generation of marijuana agriculture.
 They foster perfectly balanced growing conditions via artificial intelligence, data analytics and other sophisticated techniques.
 Technology companies that provide proprietary software for marijuana hydroponics are thriving.

 The climate crisis…

 These vertical hydroponic farms are emerging at an inflection point in global agriculture.
-The extreme heat that gripped the Pacific Northwest last week almost certainly would not have occurred if not for global climate change, a scientific group reported Wednesday.
+Extreme weather events this year almost certainly would not have occurred if not for global climate change, a scientific group recently reported.

 Whether the culprit for the rising incidence of scorching heat and “super storms” is man-made climate change or natural cycles, severe and unpredictable weather is a new global reality.

 Pollution, overcrowding, urbanization, topsoil erosion, and the heightened frequency of droughts is prompting open-field farmers to seek technological solutions to growing crops.
 One of the advantages of hydroponics is that growing isn’t constrained by the weather or the seasons.